nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris played Russian Roulette with a fully loaded gun and won.
+>Chuck Norris can be unlocked on the hardest level of Tekken.
+But only Chuck Norris is skilled enough to unlock himself.
+Then he roundhouse kicks the Playstation back to Japan.
 <!-- /joke -->

-*Last update: Sun, 16 May 2021 22:27:20 GMT*
+*Last update: Sun, 16 May 2021 23:23:40 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)